-Editor in Chief of Jezebel Steps Down
+Editor-in-Chief of Jezebel Steps Down

-On Friday afternoon, Emma Carmichael — the editor in chief of Jezebel — tweeted that she’s stepping down after three years at the site.
+On Friday afternoon, Emma Carmichael — the editor-in-chief of Jezebel — tweeted that she’s stepping down after three years at the site; her last day will be July 14.

-Carmichael sent an email around to her staff regarding her resignation, which she shared in with the Cut:
+Carmichael sent an email around to her staff regarding her resignation, which she shared with the Cut:

 To the best staff on the internet: